Workshop on Functional Discourse Grammar

 Ventura Salazar, Adverbial modification in Spanish

-Elnora Ten Wolde & Thomas Schwaiger, Modification as a linguistic relationship and a diagnostic tool: A just so problem in Functional Discourse Grammar
+Elnora Ten Wolde & Thomas Schwaiger, Modification as a linguistic relationship: A just so problem in Functional Discourse Grammar

 Modification in the context of the workshop is understood in a narrow sense in that modifiers are viewed as lexical elements of different types and complexity (e.g. adjectives, adverbs, clauses, etc.) and as commenting on/scoping over a particular interpersonal or representational layer.
 In general, modification has become an area of renewed interest in edited volumes and monograph-length works such as McNally & Kennedy (2008), Cinque (2010), Matthews (2014), Pittner et al. (2015), Morzycki (2016) and Rießler (2016).
 While different aspects of modification have been specifically addressed in FDG, such as particular kinds and developments of modifiers in individual languages (e.g. García Velasco 2013; Keizer 2018; Van de Velde 2009), modification on different levels and layers (e.g. Keizer 2019; Rijkhoff 2008, 2014; Van de Velde 2007, 2012) or the typology of the modifier-argument opposition (van Rijn 2017), nonetheless, as of yet, this topic has not been addressed comprehensively in the theory and many open questions still remain.
 Potential questions that can be addressed as contributions for the workshop are listed below, but prospective contributions are not restricted to these questions: